 About

-Hello!
-I’m Sarah Parvini and I’m an award-winning journalist in Los Angeles.
-I cover the video game industry in California.
-Most recently, I reported on the business and culture of video games for the Los Angeles Times — a beat that I pitched and created from the ground level.
+I reported on the business and culture of video games for the LA Times — a beat that I pitched and created from the ground level.
+(Yes, I’m a gamer.
+Happy to discuss my love of TTRPGs or turn-based combat systems.)

 I’m passionate about writing compelling narratives that resonate with people and the detail work that comes with editing.
 I believe in the importance of clear communication and teamwork.